Leader Guide | Justice Module 2 | Justice in Scripture

 Reading

 Wolterstorff: Theology Brief - ‘Why the de-justicising of the bible?’
-[6 minutes to read]
+(Justice and Rights, page 12) [6 minutes to read]

-Wolterstorff: Theology Brief - ‘A matter of translation’ [7 minutes to read]
+Wolterstorff: Theology Brief - ‘A matter of translation’ (Justice and Rights, page 13) [7 minutes to read]

-Wolterstorff: Postscript - ‘The biblical understanding of justice’ [8 minutes to read]
+Wolterstorff: Postscript - ‘The biblical understanding of justice’ (Justice and Rights, page 192) [8 minutes to read]

 Summary

 Nicholas Wolterstorff claims that the Bible’s central emphasis on justice can be observed across the entire biblical revelation.
 However, its significance has been obscured by, first, a common misunderstanding about the New Testament’s teaching about love and, second, a common mistranslation of the New Testament’s most explicit texts about justice.
 The New Testament’s teaching that the greatest commandment is to love one’s neighbour as oneself has often been misunderstood as somehow negating or discounting concerns for justice, a common theme in the Old Testament.
 Wolterstorff argues from the biblical texts themselves that the Bible’s emphases on love and justice are not mutually exclusive but rather, mutually illuminating.
-He further contends that the New Testament’s frequent teachings about justice have been regularly missed by English readers due to the common mistranslation of the Greek terms dikaios and dikaiosunê in English Bibles as “righteous” and “righteousness”.
-When these terms are properly translated—as “just” and “justice,” respectively—the New Testament’s explicit emphasis on matters of justice becomes readily apparent.
+He further contends that the New Testament’s frequent teachings about justice have been regularly missed by English readers due to the way the Greek terms dikaios and dikaiosunê are consistently translated in English Bibles as “righteous” and “righteousness”, which obscures the fact those terms also mean “just” and “justice,” respectively.
+Once we recover this nuance, the New Testament’s explicit emphasis on matters of justice becomes readily apparent.
 This emphasis reinforces the ubiquity of justice in all genres of OT writings and compels a rethinking of justice and rights in the Gospels and Epistles as they reach across church history into the present.

 Questions